Home » Articles » Spend the day at Catherine Hill Bay

 What will you see?

 Wander along the beach when the tide is low and the kids can search the rock pools.
-Keep your eyes out for sea snails, crabs and small fish hiding under rocks.
+Look out for sea snails, crabs and small fish hiding under rocks.
 As you walk toward the coal loader you can still find evidence of the rusted chains that once moored boats to the beach.

 When you gaze out to the ocean you’ll see the coal ships lining up to take their turn at the docks in Newcastle.
 Sometimes you might be lucky enough to see a pod of dolphins surfing the waves.